3 Days in Berlin

 Holocaust Memorial

 Di almost disappeared at the holocaust memorial, 2711 concrete slabs of different heights covering 19,000 square meters, near the Brandenburger Tor.
-The memorial is on a slight slope and its wave-like form is different wherever you stand.
+The memorial is situated on a slight slope, and its wave-like form appears different from every vantage point.

 Neue Wache Memoria